Measurement of the excitation spectrum of a dipolar gas in the macrodroplet regime

-In the experiment, $\mathbf{k}_L$ is aligned along $y$ such that $\mathbf{k}_L = k_L\hat{\mathbf{y}}$.
+To probe the theoretical findings, we experimentally explore the spectrum of excitations of a macrodroplet state using Bragg spectroscopy.
+We first prepare a dipolar BEC of $\Erbium$ in the lowest Zeeman state at a magnetic field of $\mathbf{B}=1.9\,$G pointing along $z$ in a crossed dipole trap, analogous to Refs.\,\cite{Chomaz2016qfd,Chomaz2018oor}.
+We then prepare the state of interest by simultaneously rotating the direction of $\mathbf{B}$ to point towards $y$, ramping its magnitude to the desired value, and by reshaping the trap to $\omega_{x,y,z}/2\pi=(170,30,230)\,\mathrm{Hz}$, resulting in a characteristic transverse trapping frequency $\omega_\rho=\sqrt{\omega_x\omega_z}=2\pi\times198\,\Hz$ with a corresponding length scale of $l_\rho=0.55\micron$.
+Finally, we perform Bragg-spectroscopy \cite{Stenger1999bso} by illuminating the cloud with a moving lattice with wavevector $\mathbf{k}_L=\mathbf{k}_1-\mathbf{k}_2$ and angular frequency $\omega_L = \omega_1 - \omega_2$, resulting in a phase velocity of $v_L=\omega_L/|\mathbf{k}_L|$, see Fig.\,\hyperref[fig:fig2]{\ref*{fig:fig2}a} and App.\,\ref{app:ExpSequence}. \\ In the experiment, $\mathbf{k}_L$ is aligned along $y$ such that $\mathbf{k}_L = k_L\hat{\mathbf{y}}$.
 The lattice is created by letting two laser beams ($\mathbf{k}_1,\omega_1$) and ($\mathbf{k}_2,\omega_2$), red-detuned by about $40\,\Gamma$ from the main electronic transition of erbium at $401\,$nm, intersect at an angle $\theta$ at the position of the atoms.
 The two beams drive a two-photon transition when the resonance condition $\hbar \omega_L = \epsilon(k_L)$ is met, transferring momentum $k_L$ and energy $\hbar \omega_L$ to the atoms.
 The imparted momentum and energy can be independently controlled via the digital micromirror device used to create both beams.
 We use a pulse duration of $\tau=8.3\,$ms, corresponding to roughly a quarter of the axial trap period, as a compromise between minimizing Fourier broadening and the influence of the trap on the momentum of the excited atoms.
 The power of the Bragg beams is chosen for each measurement in a range of $1-7\,$mW such that a clear excitation signal is seen on resonance while the maximum excited fraction is kept below $20\,$\%.
 We probe the atomic cloud by standard absorption imaging along $z$ after a total $30\,$ms time-of-flight (TOF) expansion.
 Excitations are then visible either as a separated peak for large $k_L$, or as an asymmetric broadening of the momentum distribution for low $k_L$.
-A more detailed description of our Bragg-spectroscopy setup based on a digital micromirror device (DMD) can be found in Ref.\,\cite{Petter2019ptr}. \\ From the 2D momentum distribution - assuming ballistic expansion during TOF - we extract the momentum profile along $y$ by integrating out the $x$-direction $n(k_y)=\int n(k_x,k_y)dk_x$, and then calculate the mean momentum as $\ky=\int k_yn(k_y)dk_y$\seeSup{\ref{appendix:imgAnalysis}}.
+A more detailed description of our Bragg-spectroscopy setup based on a digital micromirror device (DMD) can be found in Ref.\,\cite{Petter2019ptr}. \\ From the 2D momentum distribution - assuming ballistic expansion during TOF - we extract the momentum profile along $y$ by integrating out the $x$-direction $n(k_y)=\int n(k_x,k_y)dk_x$, and then calculate the mean momentum per particle as $\ky=\int k_yn(k_y)dk_y/\int n(k_y)dk_y$\seeSup{\ref{appendix:imgAnalysis}}.
 One can show that this quantity is directly proportional to the zero-temperature dynamical structure factor $S_0(\mathbf{k},\omega)$ in the linear response regime as